Sunset at the Phoenix Airport

 “So in summary,” I said, “Japan airlines is denying any financial culpability?”

-After far too much time had passed we seemed to be at an impasse.
-Trin insisted that we bring in the Finnish Officer.
+After a significant amount of time had passed, it appeared that we were at an impasse.
+Trin insisted we bring in the Finnish Officer.

 “Okay, I will go talk to him, you stay here,” he walked over to the window and talked to the officer in a low voice so we could not hear the conversation.